 While on the other hand, characters from other shows were dying, re-appearing, getting plastic surgery and continued to look young even when the story would take years of leap.
-Naturally, some section of audience needed a break from the nonsense, and SvS provided just that.
+Naturally, some sections of the audience needed a break from the nonsense, and SvS provided just that.

 THE DESINESS OF THE SHOW WAS INFECTIOUS

 The show was proud to showcase the Gujrati community and made countless Bollywood references, which made the connect even stronger.
-And what worked the most was it’s authenticity in depicting the quirks of being a middle-class or an upper middle-class, both of whom were the target audience.
+And what worked the most was its authenticity in depicting the quirks of being a middle-class or an upper middle-class, who formed a majority of its target audience.
 Of course, they overdid the quirks many a times.
 But what is comedy without it?

 The jokes, specially the ones by Indravadan felt at home.
-It had the kind of jokes that you would see in a family gathering, tossed around by Chachas and Mamas (provided their sense of humour even came close to that of Indravadan) of the family.
+It had the kind of jokes that you would see in a family gathering, tossed around by Chachas and Mamas (provided their sense of humor even came close to that of Indravadan).

 ENDED ON THE RIGHT NOTE